 According to Chase, “annually” is defined as:

-the year beginning with your account open date through the first December statement date of that same year, and each 12 billing cycles starting after your December statement date through the following December statement date.
+the year beginning with your account open date through the first December statement date of that same year, and the 12 billing cycles starting after your December statement date through the following December statement date each year.

-As you can see, your “December statement date” is the key piece of information, but when is that?
+As you can see, your “statement date” is the key piece of information, but when is that?
 Your monthly “statement date” (sometimes referred to as a closing date) is not clearly shown in your online account, but is easy to figure out based on your due date.

 Chase has a primer about billing periods, statement dates and payment due dates here.
 What they don’t mention is that, for consistency, Chase assumes each month has 28 days.
 There are no due dates or statement dates on the 29th, 30th, or 31st of any month.

 Your monthly statement date is the date that falls 3 days after your payment due date, which is clearly displayed on your bill and online account.
 So, if your next payment due date is on the 13th, your monthly closing date is on the 16th of every month.
 Same day every month.
 Because of the 28-day month, there are 3 exceptions:

 - If your due date is the 26th, your statement date is the 1st